umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/migrating-from-vendr-to-umbraco-commerce.md

 The final step in the migration is to update all abstract async methods exposed by the base class.
 It needs to be updated to accept an additional `CancellationToken cancellationToken = default` parameter as the final method argument.
 Your Integrated Development Environment (IDE) should provide feedback on all the methods that have been updated.

 [^1]: Vendr previously used the `.js` file extension to serve JSON files without having to configure a new `.json` mimetype on the server.
-This is no long necesarry in Umbraco Commerce so we can now use the correct `.json` file extension.
+This is no longer necesarry in Umbraco Commerce so we can now use the correct `.json` file extension.